 - If you’re transgender and transitioning later in life, you don’t need a caregiver’s permission to proceed with legal or medical issues.

 Growing Up Can Mean Growing Out (of the Closet)

-At any age, LGBTQ+ people should be able to come out on their own terms, in a way that best serves their mental health.
+At any age, LGBTQIA+ people should be able to come out on their own terms, in a way that best serves their mental health.
 Coming out isn’t a linear, prescriptive journey.
 And some equal rights advocates think it shouldn’t be the queer person’s responsibility to come out at all.
-Rather, LGBTQ+ people can completely change the power dynamics and invite others in.
+Rather, LGBTQIA+ people can completely change the power dynamics and invite others in.